 Head to Pu’uhonua O Hōnaunau National Historical Park (City of Refuge) to explore this beautiful historical site.
-Please remember that this location is significant to Native Hawaiians, so please be respectful to both the cultural site itself and the animals that live nearby.
+Please remember that this location is significant to Native Hawaiians, so please be respectful to both the cultural site and the animals that live nearby.

 If you missed Mauna Kea on day 4, you could always do that either before or after.
-I do not find Mauna Kea to be an all-day event, although I know some people do stay all day.
+I do not find Mauna Kea to be an all-day event, although I know some people stay all day.

 I always recommend keeping day 7 open if you can.
 You will find things that you want to see, get recommendations from locals, and miss things along the way.
 Use day 7 to do anything that you have rescheduled or missed.

-One reason that I recommend staying at a resort is that they will almost always hold your luggage after you check out!
-Many resorts will also allow you to hang out on the resort property after you’ve checked out of your room.
+I recommend staying at a resort because they will almost always hold your luggage after you check out!
+Many resorts will also allow you to hang out on the resort property after checking out of your room.